The Ever-Changing Expectations of Customer Experience

 6. Line Busting

 No one likes long lines.
 Just thinking about them brings anxiety to any shopper, particularly those on a tight schedule, or someone with a kid in tow that may not have the patience to wait quietly.
-Retail mobility reduce wait time in several ways.
+Retail mobility solutions reduce wait time in several ways.
 During high-volume seasons, additional employees should be given mobile checkout systems to literally walk around and check customers out wherever they are in the store.
 Coupled with enhanced POS devices and mobile self-checkout, people move through faster and lines become manageable.
 And as in the previous example, lines may be eliminated completely through mobile self-checkout apps.

 7. Mobile App Management